cwendorf/Sourcebook/CREATE/index.md

 ## [CREATE Articles](./index.md)

-This index page provides links to the various materials available for using SPSS to analyze examples.
+This index page provides links to the various materials available for using CREATE to analyze examples.
 [The original index](./index-original.md) organizes the materials by the goals of the pages (i.e, Data Analysis, Annotated Output) rather than by topic (e.g., One Sample t Test, ANOVA, etc.).

 ### Frequencies